Top 46 Best Wrestling Movies Of All Time [2026]

 Average

-Labeled "the most despised man in wrestling" due to his controversial WCW World Heavyweight Championship win in 2000, Arquette faces widespread criticism and skepticism.
-Many believe his reputation in wrestling is tarnished beyond repair.
+Once dubbed "the most despised man in wrestling" for his controversial win of the WCW World Heavyweight Championship in 2000, Arquette faces lingering hostility and skepticism from fans and professionals alike.
+Many regard his involvement as a lasting stain on wrestling's legacy.

 9